MaterializeInc/mz-hack-day-july-2023/worked_examples/2-advanced.md

 The resources consumed by an index, and the value provided to queries by the index, are restricted to the cluster where the index was created.
 If your use case requires indexes that come at some cost, memory and computation, it may make sense to provision an isolated cluster to ensure you get the intended benefits of the indexes *and* do not impose on other work.

-To share derived results between clusters Materialize provides [materialized views](https://materialize.com/docs/sql/create-materialized-view/).
+To share derived results between clusters, Materialize provides [materialized views](https://materialize.com/docs/sql/create-materialized-view/).
 These are views whose results are recorded to persistent storage, like a table or source, and are available across clusters.
 Unlike indexes, they are not resident in memory nor randomly accessible by key columns.
 Like indexes, they allow you to avoid re-computing the same views.